mra9776/saving_privates_bike/README.md

    cons and pros

-3. Scability
+3. Scalability

    Horizontal, Vertical

 4. Race Conditions and Dead_locks

-   Considering nature of a web service and the way each request is going to process also taking horizontal scability into considiration Race Conditions are inevitable.
+   Considering nature of a web service and the way each request is going to process also taking horizontal Scalability into consideration Race Conditions are inevitable.
    Therefore we must figure out a mitigation for this issue.
    And the usual solution for it would be using dead locks, which block access to a specific row by two thread simultaneously.